Setup Next.js renderer

 4. Set the PROXY_URL variable to point to the URL of Sitefinity CMS.

-6. Generate an access key and set the SF_ACCESS_KEY environment variable.
+6. (Optional) Generate an access key and set the SF_ACCESS_KEY environment variable.
 For more information, see Generate access key.
 The access key is identified for staging or dev environments, where page editing will be done.

 7. In the console, run npm run dev.